itholic/pandas_to_koalas_notebook/README.md

 # pandas_to_koalas_notebook
-Jupyter notebook of 10 minutes from Pandas to Koalas
+Jupyter notebook for 10 minutes from pandas to Koalas